LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationOrchestrator/api-authorization.md

 Developers need to authenticate in order to use the Conversation Orchestrator APIs.
 Authentication is required for using both the [Conversation Context Service](conversation-orchestrator-conversation-context-service-overview.html) and the [Next Actions API](conversation-orchestrator-next-actions-api-overview.html).The authentication mechanism is different for v1 and v2.

 {: .important}
-To understand the differences between v1 and v2, see [here](conversation-orchestrator-conversation-context-service-overview.html#api-versions).<br><br>To know which version you are on (v1 or v2), please visit the **API Authorization** page within Conversation Orchestrator and consult the following information.
+To understand the differences between v1 and v2, see [here](conversation-orchestrator-conversation-context-service-overview.html#api-versions).
+To know which version you are on (v1 or v2), please visit the **API Authorization** page within the Conversation Orchestrator application and consult the following information in this topic.

 ### API Authorization for v1